urob/zmk-config/readme.md

 # mgkollander's fork of urob's zmk-config

+NOTE: The description below is a very slight variation of urob's, edited for my own personal use.
+The keymap image is up to date.

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
 It consists of a 42-keys base layout designed for the Corne.